Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Examples in Euclidean Space

 \subsection{Drawing Fractals}

-As a more interesting application, let us look at a procedure to generate certified drawing of fractals.
-We consider simple self-similar fractals generated by iterated function systems (IFPs) without rotation.
-For simplicity we only consider fractals that are contained in the unit cube $[0,1]^m$.
-For a finite set of points $D \equivto (d_1, d_2, \dots, d_k) \subseteq [0,1]^m$ we define a classical subset $\mathcal{I}(D) \subseteq \dR^m$ as the smallest subset such that \begin{enumerate} \item $D \subseteq \mathcal{I}(D)$, and \item $\all{x : \mathcal{I}(D)} \all{d : D} \frac{x+d}{2} \in \mathcal{I}(D)$. \end{enumerate} Classically it can be shown that there is a unique compact subset with these properties.
-We show that any set defined in this way is totally bounded.
+As a more interesting application, let us look at a procedure to generate certified drawings of fractals.
+We consider simple self-similar fractals generated by iterated function systems (IFS) without rotation.
+For simplicity we only consider fractals that are contained in the unit cube $[-1,1]^m$.
+For a finite set of points $D \equivto (d_1, d_2, \dots, d_k) \subseteq [-1,1]^m$ we define a classical subset $\mathcal{I}(D) \subseteq \dR^m$ as the unique compact subset such that

+\begin{enumerate} \item $D \subseteq \mathcal{I}(D)$, and \item $\mathcal{I}(D) = \bigcup_{d \in D} \{ \frac{x+d}{2} \,|\, x \in \mathcal{I}(D)\}$ \end{enumerate} We show that any set defined in this way is totally bounded.
 To do so, we need to define a sequence of coverings of the set.
-We start with the first covering $L_0$ being the list containing only the unit disc.
+We start with the first covering $L_0$ being the list containing only the unit cube.
 As each $d \in D$ is contained in the unit disc, the intersection and covering properties hold.
 We then recursively define the covering $L_{n+1}$ from the previous covering $L_n$ by following the construction rule, i.e., by making for each $d \in D$ a copy of the previous covering where the center of each ball is moved halfway towards $d$ and has half the radius.

 Obviously, each of the balls in $L_{n+1}$ has radius $2^{-(n+1)}$.
 To show that this procedure preserves the intersection property, let $b \in L_{n+1}$.
 Then there is some $b' \in L_n$ and $d \in D$ such that $x \in b$ iff there is an $x' \in b'$ with $x = \frac{x'+d}{2}$.
 As $L_n$ has the intersection property, there is some $x' \in b'$ with $x' \in \mathcal{I}(D)$.
 By definition of $\mathcal{I}(D)$, then $\frac{x'+d}{2} \in \mathcal{I}(D)$, i.e., $b \cap \mathcal{I}(D) \neq \emptyset$.
 Similarly, to show that the covering property is preserved, assume $x \in \mathcal{I}(D)$.
 Then by definition either $x = d$ for some $d \in D$ or there is some $x' \in \mathcal{I}(D)$ and some $d \in D$ such that $x = \frac{x'+d}{2}$.
 Any $d \in D$ is contained in $L_{n+1}$ as $d \in L_{n}$ and $d = \frac{d+d}{2}$.
 In the other case, there is some $b \in L_n$ such that $x' \in b$ as $L_n$ is a covering.
 But then by definition of the procedure, there is some $b' \in L_{n+1}$ that contains $x$.